You’ve registered a domain name. Now what?

-If you register a domain like bacheloretteparties.vegas, you can set up a personalized email address such as YourName@bacheloretteparties.vegas.
+If you register a domain, you can set up a personalized email address such as YourName@yourdomain.com.
 That’s so much better than YourFirstandLastName_1975@gmail.com, right?

-With Professional Business Email from GoDaddy, not only will get 24/7 customer support, but you’ll also get up to 400 email aliases (so you can have firstname.lastname@example.org, email@example.com and anything else you can think up).
+With Professional Business Email from GoDaddy, not only will you get 24/7 customer support, but you’ll also get as many email aliases as you’d like (so you can have firstname.lastname@example.org, email@example.com and anything else you can think up).

 2. Create a website that’s attached to your domain

 Chances are, you had a website in mind when you set out to secure a domain name.
 Your domain name is the heart of your website address.
 And everyone keeps telling you that you need a website for your business.